-For only $200 per year, you will have access to:
+For only $200 per year, you or your organisation will have access to:

-- Joining our national advocacy to make real policy change
+- join our national advocacy to make real policy change

-- Discount tickets to the bi-annual SNAICC National Conference
+- discount registration to the biennial SNAICC National Conference

 SNAICC membership is available in two categories, which have been tailored for both Aboriginal and Torres Strait Islander community-controlled organisations (Members) and organisations / individual supporters (Associates).

-To qualify for full Membership your organisation must be an Aboriginal and Torres Strait Islander entity that works for childhood development, safety or wellbeing.
-See below for what defines Aboriginal and Torres Strait Islander community control.
+To qualify for full Membership your organisation must be an Aboriginal and Torres Strait Islander community-controlled organisation that works for childhood development, safety or wellbeing.
+See definition below.

 An Associate Membership is for individuals or non-Aboriginal or Torres Strait Islander entities working for childhood development, safety or wellbeing.
 Associates don’t have voting rights.